yegor256/blog/_posts/2015/may/2015-05-07-ctors-must-be-code-free.md

 }
 {% endhighlight %}

-But please don't make `CachedName` mutable and lazily loaded &mdash;
-it's an anti-pattern, which I've discussed before in [Objects Should Be Immutable]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %}).
+But please don't make `CachedName` mutable and lazily loaded&mdash;it's an anti-pattern, which I've discussed before in [Objects Should Be Immutable]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %}).

 This is how our code will look now: